Hyagoro/Advanced_lane_fine_finding/README.md

 #### End of the pipeline

-I implemented this step in not 29 in my code in the function `global_process()`.
-This function group all other function unwarp the image using the invert matrix then draw a lane between the two polynomials over the original image.
+I implemented this step in note 29 in my code in the function `global_process()`.
+This function groups all other functions and unwarps the image using the invert matrix, then draws a lane between the two polynomials over the original image.
 Here is an example of my result on a test image:

 ![alt text][image14]